Fighting Against DUI-OWI Charges

 Whether your charges involve allegations of drugs or alcohol, your attorney should consider all options to defend against DUI charges.
 Hayes Law Office takes the time to gather all the necessary information in each case before considering what method of defense is right under the unique circumstances of the case.
 Common defense strategies include:

 - Uncovering the mishandling of evidence

 - Exposing improper maintenance or questionable testing equipment

 - Highlighting police errors

-The attorneys at Hayes Law Office know that each of their clients comes to them with a unique situation, and they take it upon themselves to make sure that they do everything in their power to provide each of them with the personalized representation they deserve.
+The DUI defense attorney at Hayes Law Office knows that each of his clients comes to the law firm with a unique situation.
+Mr. Hayes takes it upon himself to make sure that he does everything in his power to provide each client with the unique representation they deserve.

 Fight A Lifetime Of Consequences

-When an OWI conviction can lead to losing your license, time in jail and costly fines, you need to be sure you are fighting for the best possible outcome in your case.
-If you are facing OWI charges, contact Hayes Law Office today.
-Call the Indianapolis office at 317-982-6122 or email the firm here to schedule your initial consultation.
+A DUI conviction will likely lead to an impact on your driver’s license, potential time in jail and costly fines.
+You need to be sure you are fighting for the best possible outcome in your case.
+If you are facing DUI (OWI In Indiana) charges, contact Hayes Law Office today.
+Call the Indianapolis office at 317-982-6122 or email the firm here to request your initial consultation.